12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Invest in a small bench with space underneath for baskets

-DIY project: Transform a wooden wine crate into a multipurpose bathroom stool!
+Transform a wooden wine crate into a multipurpose bathroom stool!
 Add a cushioned top with hinges so it opens for storage, then paint it in a coastal blue or whitewash finish.
 Add rope handles for that nautical touch, and use it for storage, seating, or as a side table.

-Buy it option: The Serena & Lily Teak Step Stool brings immediate beach cottage vibes while providing a functional step and display surface.
+The Serena & Lily Teak Step Stool brings immediate beach cottage vibes while providing a functional step and display surface.
 For something more budget-friendly, the IKEA GUNNERN stool offers hidden storage with a coastal-friendly design.

-Additional styling tip: When shopping for double-duty pieces, prioritize water-resistant materials like teak, resin, or properly sealed painted wood that can handle bathroom humidity while maintaining that beach cottage aesthetic.
+When shopping for double-duty pieces, prioritize water-resistant materials like teak, resin, or properly sealed painted wood that can handle bathroom humidity while maintaining that beach cottage aesthetic.

-8. Wall-Mounted Fixtures: Freeing Up Floor Space
+8. Wall-Mounted Bathroom Fixtures That Save Floor Space

 After renovating several small bathrooms, I've become a huge advocate for wall-mounted fixtures.
-By lifting items off the floor, you not only create more usable space but also make cleaning much easier—a win-win for any beach cottage where sand inevitably finds its way inside!
+By lifting items off the floor, you not only create more usable space but also make cleaning much easier.
+A win-win for any beach cottage where sand inevitably finds its way inside!

-Picture this: A wall-mounted toilet with a concealed tank gives your bathroom a contemporary yet classic look, while the open floor beneath makes the room feel significantly larger.
+A wall-mounted toilet with a concealed tank gives your bathroom a contemporary yet classic look, while the open floor beneath makes the room feel significantly larger.
 Beside it, a slender wall-mounted faucet extends from seafoam-colored subway tiles over a compact rectangular sink, eliminating the need for a bulky vanity base and creating a clean, minimal profile that enhances your coastal design.

 • Consider a wall-mounted toilet during renovations to free up visual space